Zambia Human Right 2017 Report April 2018

-For unionized workers, wage scales and maximum workweek limits were established through collective bargaining.
-In practice almost all unionized workers received salaries considerably higher than the nonunionized minimum wage.
+According to the law, the normal workweek should not exceed 48 hours.
 The standard workweek is 40 hours for office workers and 45 hours for factory workers.
-There are limits on excessive compulsory overtime, depending on the work category of work.
+There are limits on excessive compulsory overtime, depending on the category of work.
 The law provides for overtime pay.
-Employers must pay employees who work more than 48 hours (45 hours in some categories) in one week at a rate of one and one-half times their hourly rate for their overtime hours.
+Employers must pay employees who work more than 48 hours in one week (45 hours in some categories) for overtime hours at a rate of 1.5 times the hourly rate.
 Workers receive double the rate of their hourly pay for work done on a Sunday or public holiday.
 The law requires that workers earn two days of annual leave per month without limit.

 The law regulates minimum occupational safety and health standards in industry.
 Both the Workers Compensation Fund Control Board (WCFCB) and the Ministry of Labor and Social Security stated that existing government occupational safety and health (OSH) standards were appropriate for the main industries.
 The WCFCB reported that the Workers Compensation Act No. 10 of 1999 and the Factories Act of 1966 place on both workers and experts the duty to identify unsafe situations in a work environment.
 The WCFCB reported it encouraged workers to form “safety communities” to develop capacity among workers to manage risks or hazardous situations.
 The Ministry of Labor cited the World Bank-funded OSH Institute in Ndola as an example of a significant OSH investment, especially for tuberculosis screening for mineworkers.

 The work hour law and the safety and health standards were not effectively enforced in all sectors, including in the informal sector.
 Miners faced poor health and safety conditions and threats by managers if they tried to assert their rights.
 Miners developed serious lung disease, such as silicosis, due to poor ventilation and constant exposure to dust and chemicals.